Houston Gamblers: The playoffs, 1985, and beyond

 The Gamblers appeared in the playoffs in each of their two seasons, but suffered narrow first-round defeats both times.
 In 1984, the expansion Gamblers finished the regular season with the best record in the Western conference and were the favorites in the West to go to the championship game.
 They held a 16–3 lead over George Allen's star laden Arizona Wranglers with just 7 minutes remaining before falling 17–16 in a furious Wrangler comeback.
 The Wranglers would go on to play in the 1984 Championship Game.

-Following the August 22, 1984 USFL Owners meeting where the majority of owners decided to move to the fall, things started to crumble for the league, especially for teams in cities with existing NFL teams, like the Gamblers.
+Following the August 22, 1984 USFL owners meeting in which the majority of owners decided to move to playing in the fall, things started to crumble for the league, especially for teams in cities with existing NFL teams, like the Gamblers.
 Kelly, one of the more public faces of the USFL, voiced the concerns of many fans when he called the schedule switch "100 percent" wrong, saying, "It's the worst thing they could have done."

 The Run N' Shoot attack of the Gamblers grew even stronger in 1985.
 Davis left to become head coach of the Denver Gold and was succeeded by special-teams coach John Jenkins.
-Jenkins' version of the Run N' Shoot brought more complexity and excitement to the Gamblers.
-In the first game of the season against the LA Express, down 31 - 13 with 8 minutes left in the 4th Quarter, the Gamblers became the first professional football team to use a no-huddle offense before a two-minute drill.
+Jenkins's version of the Run N' Shoot brought more complexity and excitement to the Gamblers.
+In the first game of the season against the L.A.
+Express, down 31–13 with 8 minutes left in the 4th quarter, the Gamblers became the first professional football team to use a no-huddle offense before a two-minute drill.
 The no-huddle would later become Kelly's base offense with the Buffalo Bills.
-The so-called "hurry-up offense" allowed the Gamblers to come back to win the game 34–33, which Sports Illustrated dubbed The Greatest Game Never Seen because it was not televised.
-In the first 5 games in 85, Jim Kelly had one of the hottest starts in professional football history.
-In Week 4, the Gamblers beat Mouse Davis's Denver Gold 36 - 17 in the first pro game to match two Run N' Shoot offenses.
+The so-called "hurry-up offense" allowed the Gamblers to come back to win the game 34–33, which Sports Illustrated dubbed "The Greatest Game Never Seen" because it was not televised.
+In the first 5 games in 1985, Jim Kelly had one of the hottest starts in professional football history.
+In Week 4, the Gamblers beat Mouse Davis's Denver Gold 36–17 in the first pro game to match two Run N' Shoot offenses.
 After this game Jim Kelly was on pace to throw for 7,434 yards and 78 touchdowns.
-Kelly suffered a leg injury that sidelined him for the last six games of the season.
-However, if you combine Kelly's and back up quarterback Todd Dillon's stats together, they threw for a combined 6,118 yards (Professional American Football Record).
-The Gamblers offense also set a record for the first time ever in professional football, had 3 receivers catch over 1,000 yards in Clarence Verdin, Gerald McNeil, and Richard Johnson.
-The team made the playoffs with a 10–8 record and again lost in a nailbiter to an excellent team, the 13-5 veteran, Cliff Stoudt/Joe Cribbs/Jim Smith-led Birmingham Stallions, 22–20.
+But Kelly suffered a leg injury that sidelined him for the last six games of the season.
+However, if you combine Kelly's and backup quarterback Todd Dillon's stats together, they threw for a combined 6,118 yards (professional American-football record).
+The Gamblers offense set another record: for the first time ever in professional football, a team had 3 receivers each catch over 1,000 yards: Clarence Verdin, Gerald McNeil, and Richard Johnson.
+The Gamblers made the playoffs with a 10–8 record and again lost in a nailbiter to an excellent team, the 13–5 veteran, Cliff Stoudt/Joe Cribbs/Jim Smith-led Birmingham Stallions, 22–20.